TheWorkflowAcademy/ZohoCreator-Pull-and-Push-with-Subforms/README.md

   * Current Finance Charge Date (populates the date of the latest finance charge if a charge has been levied on the invoice before).
 * Several custom fields need to be created in Books - this depends on what you want to achieve.
 For this example, we need the following custom fields:
   * Current Finance Charge [Date Field]
     * If a finance charge has been levied on an invoice before, it will print out the date of the finance charge invoice creation.
-If the original invoice has had 2 charges levied over the course of 2 months, the field will show the latest finance charge date (we can rename the field to maybe "Latest Finance Charge Date" to make it easier to understand).
+If the original invoice has had 2 charges levied over the course of 2 months, the field will show the latest finance charge date.
   * Finance Charge Invoice(s) [Multi-Line Field]
     * A field that stores every single finance charge invoice no. ever created for the overdue invoice.
 If an overdue invoice has 4 finance charge invoices, it will print all 4 with line breaks.
 This will be for the accountant’s reference.
   * FC [Checkbox Field]